AVLynch5/Solo-Project-Count-a-Dram/README.md

 - [ ] Goal: Modify Add A Dram component styling.
 Issue - Calories field/ textfields look too much like buttons.
 Idea - change button styling.
 Highlight Add this Dram button.
 - [ ] Add A Dram: Fix "type" dropdown styling (background color, input label position & text size) & standardize spacing/margins
 - [ ] Database.sql - is it necessary to have a "user_id" column for whiskey table and dram table?
 It's direct for my components, but could a join (keep   column in whiskey table) accomplish the same thing?
 Problem - keeping the column in dram table would require aggressively filtering results for whiskey list component...
+- [ ] create whiskey types DB with id and name columns.
+Change dropdown menus to use id values, modify queries to use joins, add keys to dropdowns.